brightsparklabs/gradle-docs/README.md

     // Name of the directory (relative to project root) containing the documents to process.
     // Default: `src/docs/`.
     docsDir = 'asciiDocs/'

     // Name of the directory (relative to project root) containing the source images.
     // Default: `src/images`.
     sourceImagesDir = 'images/'

-    // Name of the directory (relative to project root) where the images are copies for processing.
+    // Name of the directory (relative to project root) where the images are copied for processing.
     // Default: `build/docs/images/`.
     buildImagesDir = 'build/images/'